thesephist/oak/README.md

 - `make test-oak` or `make tk` runs the Oak test suite, which tests the standard libraries
 - `make install` installs the Oak interpreter on your `$GOPATH` as `oak`, and re-installs Oak's vim syntax file

-To try Oak by building from source, clone the repository and run `make install` (or simply `go build .`).
+To try Oak by building from source, clone the repository and run `make install` (or simply `go build`).